laurentgauthier/ros-examples/README.md

 ### Create a ROS workspace

-Here is an example of how to setup a ROS workspace which is a pre-requisite for the download and build of the present code.
+Before it is possible to download, build and run this code a ROS workspace must be setup.

+Here is how to proceed:

     $ source /opt/ros/kinetic/setup.bash
     $ mkdir -p ~/ros_workspace/src